-- 1.1 The Student Conduct Regulations apply to all students of the University of South Wales, including those at the Royal Welsh College of Music and Drama.
-This means every enrolled student of the University or a holder of a sabbatical office in the University's Students' Union but not students who are enrolled with collaborative partners (where the collaborative partners' disciplinary procedures will apply) or students who are also members of staff of the University (where the staff disciplinary procedures will apply). - 1.2 Where references are made to faculties or deans of faculties, in the case of the Royal Welsh College of Music and Drama these should be taken as the College or principal. - 1.3 Student conduct matters for students enrolled on a course leading to professional registration and/or a license to practise in a professional context will be dealt with under the University's Fitness to Practise Regulations.
+1.2 The Student Conduct Regulations apply to all students of the University of South Wales, including those at the Dubai Campus.
+This means every enrolled student of the University or a holder of a sabbatical office in the University's Students' Union but not students who are enrolled with collaborative partners (where the collaborative partners' disciplinary procedures will apply) or students who are also members of staff of the University (where the staff disciplinary procedures will apply).

+1.3 Student conduct matters for students enrolled on a course leading to professional registration and/or a license to practise in a professional context will be dealt with under the University's Fitness to Practise Regulations.